CINCINNATI (FOX19) - The flooded Ohio River has yet to crest and that means many roads and some businesses remain closed.

 Detour east one block to Elston near the UDF and turn into the Skytop Pavilion and then proceed back and take the westbound ramp from Beechmont to Ohio 32.

-Schmidt Boat Ramp and Field in the East End as well as the playfields around Riverview East Academy also are closed due to rising waters, according to police.
+The Schmidt Boat Ramp and Field in the East End also remain closed, along with playfields around Riverview East Academy.

 - Four Mile Road between Kellogg Road and Gwendolyn Drive

 - Eight Mile Rd between US-52/Kellogg Road and Hopper Road

 - Old Kellogg Road at Nine Mile Tobasco Road